Utkarsh-Sharan/Bounce-Dash/README.md

 ---

+## Setup

+- Clone the repository.
+- Open this project in Unity 6+.
+- Press Play or Build to your target platform.

+---

 ## Optimization Approach

 To ensure smooth gameplay and performance across devices, especially mobile platforms, the following optimizations were implemented: